Dehghanni/Teofl/Writing.md

   - Get required knowledge – find better solutions – lead to better productivity, more efficacy, greater profitability, and many other benefits.
 Ex: research that shows well-educated ppl are more successful
   - Boost their mental and intellectual abilities – devise creative ways – increase speed – reduce cost Ex: I worked as a sideline to make a living.
 Was not in line of my profession – I could see my colleagues who had been majored in pertinent areas worded much better.
 - People in communities can make decisions that protect and improve the natural environment.
 Which one is the most useful?
 A. plant trees and create parks
 B. persuade local shops to stop providing plastic bags to customers
 C. increase access to public transportation to reduce the number of automobiles on local roads
   - –
   - –
   - Ex: our city is devoid of amusement park.
 Entice customers to use reusable bags.
 The paucity of green areas in city.
   - The cars that release a prodigious amounts of greenhouse gases.
 - After making a presentation in class, you want to evaluate it.
-Which of the following doyou think would be better for you?
+Which of the following do you think would be better for you?
  1. watch the recording by yourself
  2. invite other attenders to discuss and give opinions
   - Imp to rehearse or practice before make a presentation/ give a lecture / … to be well prepared.
   - Attenders; resemble real audience – be accustomed to the atmosphere of the lecture – boost your confidence – control your speech, take care of your body language … Ex: I am a good presenter, I always ask my classmates to participate in my training presentation and it substantially helps me
   - Diff ppl have diff opinions –feed back their comments – size your speech more reasonable – eliminate unimportant and trivial matters – Ex: I attended to my friend&#39;s rehearsal – he devoted half of his speech to the introduction
 - Is it as important for older people to learn and study new things as young people to do so？
   - Seek the knowledge from the cradle to grave, as the old saying goes.
 Age is just a number.
 It seems more rational to keep yourself up-to-date in this fast-paced world.
   - ---
 - Which one do you think is important to long-lasting friendship?